 Anne, 59, used the NO-PAIN Cell with complete remission from chronic pain for nine straight months, when she relapsed.
 It was the first time she had relief for longer than a broken day in the past 25 years.
 Now, new pain centers spread through her body like traveling embers, setting random forest fires.

-Anne intuited the reason.
-She had committed to countless lifestyle shifts as part of her new regimen, except for one.
-She loved her chocolate.
-Sometimes candy.
-White rice.
-And bread.
-She ate more carbs when she was stressed.
-She ate for comfort.
-She ate to smother the pain.
+Anne intuited the reason, she had committed to countless lifestyle shifts as part of her new regimen, except for one.
+She loved her chocolate, sometimes candy, white rice, and bread.
+She ate when she wanted to smother the pain, when she was stressed or when she needed comfort.
 Yet with creeping certainty, the pain returned.

 Anne contacted our customer support, and after consulting with a Vital Field specialized naturopath, we suggested the obvious.